 Another development, Costa Pedasi, offers oceanfront homes in a 24-hour security gated community.
-Their amenities include a Club house, pool, horse stables, and parks.
+Their amenities include a Club house and pool, and access to the twp-mile long Playa LaGarita.
 Their properties run from the mid-$300,000s to more than 2 million dollars.

 The area's building hotspot right now is Venado Beach just down the road, with three developments leading the way: El Sitio Village, Blue Venao, and Villa Marina.
 El Sitio Village and Villa Marina are both condominium communities with the Villa Marina lodge and El Sitio Hotel providing a similar service as Villa Camilla does for those interested in buying property in the Azueros project—it give potential buyers an opportunity to get to know the area, the property, and its amenities.
 Where once there were only one or two options for luxury stays in the area, the choices are proliferating now.

 If you have the energy and money to strike out on your own, there are several land options outside the luxury oceanfront development.
 According to the folks at Panama Equity Real Estate, there are still many beachfront parcels—and homes—available outside of Pedasi (particularly near Los Destiladeros beach).
 These lots are of course in the highest demand (and therefore the most expensive).

 For anyone looking for a little more land there are land parcels between Pedasi and Venado for around $8,000/acre.
 These properties might not have ocean views, but they do offer a vista of the beautiful surrounding countryside.